open5e/open5e/source/equipment/magic-items/wand-of-magic-missiles.rst

 expend.

 The wand regains 1d6 + 1 expended charges daily at dawn.
-If you expend the wand’s last charge, roll a d20.
+If you expend the wand's last charge, roll a d20.
 On a 1, the wand crumbles into ashes and is destroyed.